 The most constructive way you can change politics is to become a Precinct Committeeperson (PC) in the Democratic Party.
 PCs are the grassroots of the party.
 They represent the party to the public and PCs elect the party’s leaders.

 Right now we are engaged in our #BeAPC Campaign: Get Involved.
 Commit to 2020.
 Be a PC.
-Learn more by attending our events on May 3 in Tuba CIty and May 9 in Flagstaff.
-Or call our office to arrange a private meeting with one of our Area Coordinators or Regional Captains to learn about becoming a PC.
+Call our office to arrange a private meeting with one of our Area Coordinators or Regional Captains to learn about becoming a PC.
 928-214-0393.

 The Three Cs of Being a PC